-For the pink boxes on the cabinet I used the box from conner's high chair, it was a super sturdy cardboard, so I didn't need to double that one, but the bottoms are normal cardboard, so for those, I used a double layer.
+For the pink boxes on the cabinet I used the box from conner's high chair because it was double layer cardboard, so I didn't need to double that one, but the bottoms are normal cardboard, so for those, I used a double layer.

 One of the reasons I could not fit anything that fit the shelve perfectly was that right in the middle there is a small piece that runs through the back of the cabinet, to solve that I made a “cut” on the back of the center cubes, so now they fit like a glove =]

 To add the card holders I actually used the double-sided sticky tape, the holders come in packs of 25 and come with tiny little screws that would work perfect if the boxes were made out of wood, but since it's cardboard I just used the tape all the way around the edges.

 As I mentioned in the material's list, I got mine at my local scrapbooking store and it's supposed to be high contact, it bonds after 24 hours.
 I haven't read the one I linked so I am not sure if it works that way too, I've had the boxes for about a month now and it's working great!

 I've only used 8 card holders so far, so it breaks down to a little bit more than a dollar a cardholder, which is not bad because I'm planning on using most of them in handmade boxes in the studio.

 Here you can see a little better the space I was trying to fill, I would have probably chosen a different pattern for the boxes, but HEY! blame it on Target's wrapping paper sale =]